 MAC Georgia’s psychologists provide expert consultation, diagnostic services, technical assistance, and professional development opportunities to persons across Georgia.
 Whether working in homes, schools, or day centers; our team provides the tools, skills, and knowledge necessary for persons with disabilities to achieve their full potential.

-MAC Georgia’s occupational therapists perform individual evaluations on children and adults and provide recommendations, training, and support to families and caregivers in order to encourage independent living.
-Whether it be parents, teachers, medical professionals, or caregivers; our team provides the education necessary to understand the importance of rehabilitation/habilitation and introduces strategies to encourage health and address the negative effects of injury, illness, and disability.
+MAC Georgia’s occupational therapists perform individual evaluations on children and adults with recommendations, training, and support for families and caregivers that encourage independent living.
+Whether for parents, teachers, medical professionals, or caregivers; our team provides the tools to understand the importance of rehabilitation/habilitation and introduces strategies to encourage health and address the negative effects of injury, illness, and disability.

 Lasting change starts with the efforts of persons with disabilities as well as with their parents and siblings.
 Working across the country, MAC Georgia equips families with the knowledge, tools, and skills necessary for them to make informed decisions and become leaders in their own communities.

 Since 2012 MAC Georgia has supported students from rural Georgia to receive the education and opportunities they need to succeed in life.
 Through our program students from small community schools receive English language training, access to after school support, and financial assistance to pursue higher education.

 MAC Georgia awards small grants throughout the year to individuals and organizations that seek to improve the lives of persons with disabilities in and around their communities.
 Do you have an innovative idea to further empower or support persons with disabilities and/or their caretakers?
 If so, please consider applying today.